lsst/rtn-113/index.rst

 Additional searches will be included in this list as new technical notes and datasets become available.

-**NOTE - After performing the search, click the refereed checkbox on the left hand side to review refereed papers.
+**NOTE - After performing the search, click the refereed checkbox on the left side to review refereed papers only.
 While it is possible to construct the search which will return refereed papers, it was determined that the extra step of selecting only refereed papers provided more flexibility.**